Qumulo/docs/administrator-guide/node-addition-replacement/replacing-nodes-transparent-platform-refresh.md

    After each node replacement step, Qumulo Core begins to migrate data from existing nodes in the backround.

    {% include note.html content="This is a long process (that can take days or weeks).
 When the data migration is complete, Qumulo Core removes the nodes marked for replacement from the cluster.
-These nodes no longer appear on the **Cluster** page of the Web UI." %}
+These nodes no longer appear on the **Cluster** page of the Qumulo Core Web UI." %}

 1. Unrack the removed nodes from your data center.